-- When finished, vent slowly.
+- When finished, Quick Release and vent slowly.
+You may wish to do so outside for the splatter.
 Remove lid and stir.

-- Add wine, tomato sauce, spices, sugar and salt.
+- Add wine, tomato paste, spices, sugar and salt.
 Stir to incorporate.

 - Using immersion blender, blend until smooth.

-- Put Instant Pot back on sauté mode and simmer for 30 minutes, stirring occasionally.
+- Put Instant Pot lid back on, turn on Sauté mode and simmer for 30 minutes, stirring occasionally.